Externalities of cars: Climate change

 Climate change is significantly caused by human activity, particularly the production of greenhouse gasses and their release into the atmosphere.
 About 16% of manmade carbon dioxide is from road transport, mostly passenger vehicles.
 Gasoline cars with less than two passengers produce more carbon dioxide per passenger kilometer than any other form of land transport.
-Many people understand that what contributes to greenhouse gas emissions is style of driving and length of a trip.
-Less known fact when considering measurement of emissions is how it changes with changing speed of vehicle.

-Traffic congestion is dangerous because of its effects on society.
-Besides increasing risk of injuries arising primarily from high-grade roads together with the high noise, the main consequence of traffic congestion is increasing level of emissions of greenhouse gases.
+The changing speed of a vehicle is a factor when considering the measurement of greenhouse gas emissions.
+Traffic congestion can be dangerous because of its effects on society.
+Besides the increasing risk of injuries arising primarily from high-grade roads together with the high noise, the main consequence of traffic congestion is increasing level of emissions of greenhouse gases.
 In addition to that nitrogen oxides from cars have a minor indirect greenhouse effect.

 Costs for nature and landscape

 Roads, parking spaces but also suburban sprawl caused by cars need significant amount of space.
 Typically, once agricultural or uncultivated land is turned over into ever wider motorways and ever larger parking lots to accommodate the automobile but induced demand means any relief is temporary and more and more surfaces are sealed in the process.